 Department of Economics

-Economics is a social science that studies scarcity, how people allocate resources and respond to incentives, and other complex issues of concern to society.
-In the Department of Economics, students embrace a rigorous curriculum that unveils the fascinating psychology and science behind production, consumption and wealth.
+Economics is a social science that studies how people, companies and governments respond to incentives, and the science behind complex social issues such as inflation, causes of recessions, poverty, discrimination and the future of work.
+In the Department of Economics, students embrace a rigorous curriculum that teaches students critical thinking and reasoning skills that are necessary to succeed in the labor market.

 Experiential Learning

-Our department’s experiential learning opportunities provide students with the chance to deepen their understanding of the world beyond the classroom.
+Our department provides experiential learning opportunities that deepen students’ understanding of the world beyond the classroom.
+These opportunities include:

 • Serve as an undergraduate teaching assistant